from training.npr.org: https://training.npr.org/sources/togzhan-kassenova/

 Anibel Ferus-Comelo is a faculty member at the Goldman School of Public Policy and director of Community Engaged Academic Initiatives at the Labor Center at the University of California, Berkeley.
 She has more than two decades of experience in community-engaged research and teaching, with a focus on the governance of global supply chains, labor standards and corporate social responsibility, gender, migration and the political economy of India.

 Wilfred Chan is editor of New_ Public and a contributing writer to The Nation.
-Previously, he worked in Hong Kong for CNN International covering the 2014 Umbrella Movement and its aftermath.
-He can offer insight on the future of protest, free speech and democracy in Hong Kong under China’s national security law.
+He worked in Hong Kong for CNN International covering the 2014 Umbrella Movement and can offer insight on the future of protest, free speech and democracy in Hong Kong under China’s national security law.

 Daniel Abebe is the vice provost and a professor of law at the University of Chicago School of Law.
 He is an expert on constitutional law, foreign affairs, human rights law, international institutions, and the way political and social institutions interact.

-David C. Kang is the Maria Crutcher Professor in International Relations and a professor of international relations, business and East Asian languages and cultures at the University of Southern California.
+David C. Kang is a professor of international relations, business and East Asian languages and cultures at the University of Southern California.
 Kang’s research explores questions of economic development, security relations in the region, and the historical basis of contemporary relations.

 Aziz Abu Sarah, a Palestinian who was raised in Jerusalem, is a peace activist, co-founder of Middle East Justice Development Initiative Tours and the author of Crossing Boundaries: A Traveler’s Guide to World Peace (2020).